2025 Festival Classes Week 1

 For advanced recorders.

-Ich habe das schon einmal gesehen (‘I’ve seen this before) with Eric Haas
+Ich habe das schon einmal gesehen (I’ve seen this before) with Eric Haas

-For intermediate recorders, voices, and viols.
+For intermediate recorders, singers, and viols.

 Early Baroque Dance Music from Germany with Larry Lipkis